 The alloy consists of nickel, chromium, niobium, manganese, and iron.

-An alloy with this composition is proposed for the first time and, according to scientists, promises to be optimal in the ratio between price, hardness, and wear resistance.
+An alloy with this composition is proposed for the first time and, according to scientists, promises to be optimal in terms of price, hardness, and wear resistance.

 Nickel and iron make up most of the new material's composition.
-Another 15% is chromium (providing anti-corrosion properties), 10% is manganese, and the rest is niobium.
+Chromium accounts for another 15% (providing anti-corrosion properties), manganese accounts for 10%, and niobium accounts for the rest.

-We modeled several alloy options.
-The best characteristics were shown by a composition where iron and nickel account for 65%, and niobium - 10%.
+We simulated several alloy options.
+The best characteristics were shown by the composition where iron and nickel account for 65%, and niobium - 10%.
 Products made from it can be used in aviation, mechanical engineering, as they are resistant to aggressive environments and high temperatures.

-The development will allow creating new equipment with high resistance to extreme temperatures.
+The development will allow the creation of new equipment with high resistance to extreme temperatures.
 At the same time, its cost will not increase.

 Earlier www1.ru reported that a high-strength aluminum-based alloy was developed in Moscow.